Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/Medical Imaging - A short Introduction/Readme.md

     - CT scans are particularly useful for imaging the brain, chest, abdomen, and pelvis.

-    - CT scans are performed using a CT scanner, which rotates around the patient and takes multiple X-ray images from different angles.
+    - CT scans are performed using a CT scanner, `which rotates around the patient and takes multiple X-ray images from different angles`.

         ![alt text](image-5.png)